Offline Signing with Atto Commons

 - Kotlin

-// Configure network and endpoints (using mainnet in this example)
+// Configure endpoints (using mainnet infra in this example)

 import cash.atto.commons.*